Chico Potts: Mississippi Valley State assistant and head coach (2008–2014)

-Potts then coached for eight years at Mississippi Valley State, starting as an assistant coach from 2008 to 2012 under head coach Sean Woods.
+Potts then coached for six years at Mississippi Valley State, starting as an assistant coach from 2008 to 2012 under head coach Sean Woods.
 In the 2011–12 season, Mississippi Valley State had a 17-game win streak that was second longest in NCAA Division I, won the Southwestern Athletic Conference regular season and tournament championships, and qualified for the NCAA Tournament.

 After Woods resigned to become head coach at Morehead State, Mississippi Valley State promoted Potts to head coach on June 18, 2012.

 On July 12, 2013, Mississippi Valley State suspended Potts after he was arrested for domestic violence.
 Prosecutors dropped the charges five days later, and Mississippi Valley State reinstated Potts on July 23.

 Potts had a 14–46 record in two seasons as Mississippi Valley State head coach.
 Following the 2013–14 season, Mississippi Valley State reassigned Potts to a different job in the athletics department in March 2014 before firing him.